Toe Tappin’ Music Itinerary

 The 46 miles of twisting mountain roads that run through Haywood County are one of the most popular attractions in the area.
-Hop on the parkway outside of Maggie Valley just off Hwy.
-19 and head North towards Canton.
+Hop on the Parkway outside of Maggie Valley just off Hwy.
+19 and head north toward Canton.
 This will take you on an exquisite drive through the Balsam Mountain Range, which is where Haywood County’s native bluegrass band, Balsam Range, got the inspiration for their name.
-Stop and stretch your legs at two of the most popular hiking areas, Graveyard Fields or Devils Courthouse, which are sure to inspire you as well!
+Stop and stretch your legs at two of the most popular hiking areas, Graveyard Fields and Devil’s Courthouse, which are sure to inspire you as well!

 The Shelton House

-A visit to the Shelton House is a must for anyone intrigue by the musical heritage of Haywood County.
+A visit to the Shelton House is a must for anyone intrigued by the musical heritage of Haywood County.
 The Shelton House was built in 1875 and is listed on the National Register of Historic Places.
-Housed in and around the Shelton House, the Museum of North Carolina Handicrafts features comprehensive exhibits of 19th century crafts including handcrafted dulcimers, which are key instruments in traditional mountain music.
+Housed in and around the Shelton House, the Museum of North Carolina Handicrafts features comprehensive exhibits of 19th-century crafts including handcrafted dulcimers, which are key instruments in traditional mountain music.

 Maggie Valley Opry House

-From May – October, the Maggie Valley Opry House features lives traditional bluegrass and mountain music that is most often accompanied by legendary bluegrass artist, Raymond Fairchild.
-For line-ups and other information, call the Opry House: 828-926-9336
+From May through October, the Maggie Valley Opry House features lives traditional bluegrass and mountain music most often accompanied by legendary bluegrass artist, Raymond Fairchild.
+For lineups and other information, call the Opry House – (828) 926-9336

-After a breakfast, travel back in time to one of the most beautiful and remote parts of the Great Smoky Mountains National Park.
+After breakfast, travel back in time to one of the most beautiful and remote parts of the Great Smoky Mountains National Park.
 Cataloochee Valley is rich in mountain history, laced with abundant wildflowers and rich with wildlife including elk, white-tailed deer, black bears, butterflies and many species of birds.
-With several hiking trails, streams for fishing, and preserved buildings from the early 1900’s, there is plenty to explore in the valley.
+With several hiking trails, streams for fishing and preserved buildings from the early 1900s, there is plenty to explore in the valley.

 We hope you packed your dancing shoes because you’re going to need them!
 Depending on the night of the week, there are several options to choose from.

-• Pickin’ in the Park and Pickin’ in the Armory take place in Canton each Friday.
+- Pickin’ in the Park and Pickin’ in the Armory take place in Canton every Friday.
 One bluegrass band and one clogging team will be featured each week.
 Many local musicians also join to create group jams throughout the event.

 The above itinerary is a SAMPLE itinerary.
 Other attractions and activities can be substituted based on your preferences and the current seasonality to create a unique itinerary for your next visit.

 Restaurant Suggestions – Haywood County is home to such a wide range of locally owned and operated restaurants that we couldn’t just pick a few!
-From casual, down-home eateries to gourmet, fine-dining and everything in between, we have it all here Haywood.
+From casual, down-home eateries to gourmet, fine dining and everything in between, we have it all here in Haywood.
 For a full listing and more information, visit the Dining Page.